 Pretty shocking stuff isnt it.
 This is an extract from the memoirs of Tara Chevrestt entitled DEAF ISNT DUMB, available now on Amazon.
 I am extremely lucky that she has joined me here in the Nook to discuss her honest and inspiring book, as well as giving tips for new writers.

-Hi Tara and welcome to the hot seat (I put a hot water bottle under it first as its blasted cold and wet in the UK).
+water bottle under it first as its blasted cold and wet in the UK).

 Nice!!!
 Thank you.